-➤ The Model/View/Controller triad of classes is

-used to build user interfaces in Smalltalk-80
+The Model/View/Controller triad of classes is used to build user interfaces in Smalltalk-80 input MVC decouples to increase flexibility and reuse.

-- ➤ MVC consists of three kinds of objects.

-- ➤ M->>MODEL is the Application object.

-- ➤ V->>View is the screen presentation.

-- > C->>Controller is the way the user interface reacts to user input
+- □ MVC consists of three kinds of objects. - \square M->>MODEL is the Application object. - \Box V->>View is the screen presentation. - \Box C->>Controller is the way the user interface reacts to user them.
+A view must ensure that its appearance must reflects the state of the model.